What is an Invoice — The Complete Guide

 If you also did not mention to your client beforehand, you should explain how to complete the transaction.
 Whether it is online, by check, or mailing in cash, you can optionally make it known how you want the customer to pay.

 Finally, a personal note can be a nice touch at the end of writing an invoice.
-This is a fantastic way to build customer relationships and make them feel comfortable with your service.
 Here are some things you can say:

 - Greet them by their name